KraftyUX/memAi/README.md

 ## 🤖 AI Agent Integration

-**For AI agents and autonomous systems**: Include the `.memai-steering.md` file in your project root to enable automatic memory recording.
-This steering file provides guidelines for when and how to record memories during agentic work.
+**For AI agents and autonomous systems**: Include the `.memai-steering.md` file in your project root, or specified steering file location within the workflow to enable automatic memory recording.
+This steering file provides guidelines for when and how to record memories during agentic work and it can be adjusted and optimized further.

 ```bash
 # Download the steering file